 People are warm and inviting in Guatemala, and you should have no problem getting around, but I am not going to sugarcoat the economic situation in Guatemala.
 Half the population lives below poverty and gang violence is increasing in the city – mostly in specific zones.

-Traveling Guatemala is safe, so don’t let the talks of gang violence shy you away, as this doesn’t specifically target tourists, but it is best to be aware.
+Traveling in Guatemala is safe, so don’t let the talks of gang violence scare you away, as this doesn’t specifically target tourists, but it is best to be aware.
 Always ask your hostels and hotels for up-to-date safety information.

 Sex, Drugs & Rock n Roll in Guatemala